-By inviting participants to discover or "invent" solutions to real-world problems, this active approach to learning engages students by encouraging them to follow their interests and passions.
+By inviting participants to discover or invent solutions to realworld problems, this active approach to learning engages students by encouraging them to follow their interests and passions.

-As teacher absences have also significantly increased postpandemic due to burnout and fatigue, for EUSD, identifying an education partner that made implementation easy and straightforward was a priority.
+As teacher absences also have significantly increased postpandemic due to burnout and fatigue, for EUSD, identifying an education partner that made implementation easy and straightforward was a priority.